Vitamins, Minerals and your Thyroid-what your Doctor may not know

 A deficiency of copper hinders the deployment of iron by the red blood cells, resulting in the iron being accumulated (and unavailable) within the organs of the body.
 Because this stored iron cannot be utilised whilst the copper deficiency persists, symptoms of iron deficiency may present – despite an actual iron sufficiency.

-A refractory low-range or copper deficiency can be caused by Vitamin D deficiency (low Cu + Vitamin D go together).
+A refractory low-range or copper deficiency (with a concomitant Zinc dominance) can be caused by Vitamin D deficiency (low Cu + Vitamin D go together).

 If testing reveals BOTH zinc and copper to be deficient – this usually indicates malabsorption.
 Zinc and copper directly compete for absorption at the gut interface, so if one is elevated the other is habitually low or deficient.

-An elevated copper level and Sex Hormone Binding Globulin (SHBG) is regularly seen in females using certain types of oral contraceptive.
+An elevated copper level***** and Sex Hormone Binding Globulin (SHBG) is regularly seen in females using certain types of oral contraceptive.
 This is largely due to the additional (synthetic) oestrogen found in contraceptives and hormone replacement therapy.
-Oestrogen gives rise to copper retention – and vice versa – ultimately leading to zinc and other nutrient depletion, and oestrogen dominance.
+Oestrogen retention gives rise to copper preservation – and vice versa – ultimately leading to zinc and other nutrient depletion, and oestrogen dominance.
+Copper may also be elevated in Cortisol insufficiency (Rebic: 2010)

 SHBG is the ‘carrier’ protein for 70% of circulating, ‘bound’ (inactive) Testosterone (TT) and Oestrogen – and is produced in the liver.
 Other origins for elevated SHBG are: